 Common theme in a television commercial: superwoman in a business suit, navigating a briefcase through a seemingly successful and perfect family and business life.

-Safe to say, we are not there yet.
+Safe to say, women are not there yet.
 In the general working world there are enough statistics that can document women’s progress.
 In the trades, and painting in particular, the percentage of women is very small.
 Even a smaller percentage of women painters are crew leaders and supervisors.
-A common staff picture of a painting contractor shows male painters in white posing in front of clean white trucks and women dressed in business suites representing the administrative positions.
+Here is a common staff picture of a painting contractor: male painters in whites posing in front of company trucks with women dressed in business suites representing the administrative positions.

 Some Interesting Numbers about Women in Construction

 Canadian women make up less than 30% in non-traditional careers such as agriculture, technology, and trades, according to Statistics Canada.
 Some of the main barriers:

 - Stereotyping of women in schools and society.

 - Lack of awareness among women of what is possible in trades.